evrythng/evrythng-extended.js/README.md

 ## Installation

 **Note**: `evrythng-extended.js` uses [Promises/A+](https://promisesaplus.com/).
-Node.js in versions before 0.12 does not support that natively and support in 0.12 is buggy; to deal with this, we use the [Native Promise Only](https://github.com/getify/native-promise-only) polyfill.
+Node.js in versions before 0.12 does not support that natively and support in 0.12 is buggy; to deal with this, we use the [Native Promise Only](https://github.com/getify/native-promise-only) polyfill internally.

-**DO NOT include your Operator API Key in any public code**, this includes committing to any public repositories (GitHub, BitBucket, etc.)!
+**Warning: DO NOT include your Operator API Key in any public code**, this includes committing to any public repositories (GitHub, BitBucket, etc.)!
 This is very important especially when using evrythng-extended.js in a web app.

 ### Node.js